axeon-software/Babylon_Runtime/docs/tutorials.md

 #### Starting to customize materials

-In our demo scene, due to lightmap textures in ambientTexture channel, we want to control material color by ambientColor, and set diffuseColor to black by default (to reset its influence, and tweak it later if needed).
+In our demo scene, due to lightmap textures in *ambientTexture* channel, we want to control material color with *ambientColor*, and set *diffuseColor* to black by default (to reset its influence, and tweak it later if needed).

 One way to do this is to apply a patch for each materials, one by one: